Optimal Allocation of Limited Funds in Quadratic Funding: Abstract

 \section{Abstract}

 We examine the allocation of a limited pool of matching funds to public good projects using Quadratic Funding.
-In particular, we consider a variation of the capital constrained quadratic funding (CQF) proposed by Buterin, Hitzig and Weyl (2019), which tends to generate a socially optimal allocation of limited funds.
+In particular, we consider a variation of the Capital Constrained Quadratic Funding (CQF) mechanism proposed by Buterin, Hitzig and Weyl (2019) where only funds in the matching pool are distributed among projects.
+We show that this mechanism achieves a socially optimal allocation of limited funds.

 \keywords{quadratic funding, public goods}

 \jelcodes{D47, D61, D71, H41}

 \spacingset{1.45}